Clean-Pick/Weather-App/README.md

 #How to use :

-_Open index.html in your IDE.
+1. Open index.html in your IDE.
-_Run :
+2. Run :
 ```
 npm install
 ```
-_Open index.html in a web browser.
+3. Open index.html in a web browser.
-_enjoy.
+4. Enjoy.